ministryofjustice/itpolicycontent/content/security/instant-messaging-acceptable-use.md

 ## Avoid embarrassment

 In Slack, messages can go to individuals or groups, so think before you send them.
 If a message would cause problems, upset, offence, or embarrassment, it's not acceptable.
 Remember that the work discussions can become public in the future.
 This might include Slack messages and conversations.

+You shouldn't discuss personal information about other people on Slack without their knowledge.
+You might choose to discuss a personal medical issue with your line manager.
+But your line manager wouldn't start a conversation with you about a medical issue.

 Context is important:
 - think about who might be looking over your shoulder reading the messages